 Although they can indeed be a normal part of ageing, if you know an older person who presents some of these and especially to the extreme (i.e. they may sleep most of the day away or always feel too cold), it is definitely worth having their thyroid levels checked as thyroid hormone replacement medication could really improve their quality of life.

 A full thyroid panel is required to rule out a thyroid condition, so please note that TSH alone isn’t enough (despite many doctors only running a TSH check).
-Free T3 and Free T4 should also be checked as a minimum, with Reverse T3 and thyroid antibodies (Tpoab and Tgab) also forming the thyroid panel.
+Free T3 and Free T4 should also be checked as a minimum, with thyroid antibodies (Tpoab and Tgab) also forming the thyroid panel.